THE GOOD MICROBES FOUND IN AMCOR SORBE

 The right combinations of helpful microbes which are present in AMCOR SORBE can eat pollution until the pollution disappears.
 Then the microbes disappear, because there’s no more pollution for them to eat.

 The above statements are backed by tests conducted by several big universities in the US, by the US AIR FORCE and by the US NAVY wherein they spent over $500 thousand dollars in research of EMS (See reports previously provided to most of you) and also in conjunction with the Department of Defense who authorized the research and the US government agency like Environmental Protection Agency (EPA) and EMS also meets Executive Order 13101 identifying our products as environmentally preferable for Government Purchasing.
 Meets or exceeds US EPA requirements Fed.Req./Vol 57, No. 223, c/o CFR Parts 260, 265, 271.
 Meets or exceeds U.S, Coast Guards requirements for usage of natural absorbent.
 These government agencies set up their own standards for products to meet.
 They DO NOT endorse any product or certify any individual brand.
 You either meet their requirements or you don’t and EMS meets and even exceeds their standards.
-The only reason we have not sold to the US AIR FORCE and the US NAVY is because the Obama administration has frozen most military and defense spending in favor of supporting the wars the US is currently engaged into.

 However, with government’s increased concern over the environment, the laws protecting the environment are becoming stricter each year.
 Our products provide a NATURAL BIOREMEDIATION and ABSORBENT SOLUTIONS because of the Microbes in it in addition to the natural supplement EMS contains like Protein and Nitrogen.